muthusalami/Archive-It-Leak-Debugger-Inspector/README.md

 # Archive-It Leak Debugger & Inspector (ALDI)

-ALDI is a Google Chrome extension to perform quality assurance on Internet Archive's Archive-It pages.
+ALDI is a Google Chrome extension that performs quality assurance on Internet Archive's Archive-It pages.